Building Management System (BMS system)

 Get granular

 Building system management isn't just about the profile of the building as a whole.
 Individual sensors and indoor/outdoor monitors allow a BMS to control certain sectors or rooms of the building individually.
-This allows for greater customization and control, with detailed information on individual aspects of the system.
+This allows for greater customization and control, with detailed data generated on individual aspects of the system.

 Integrate security systems

 Integrate safety and security alerts into your building’s control system.
-With a BMS, automated alerts can be set for security alerts or various safety alarms.
+With a BMS, automated alerts can be set for security alerts or various safety alarms, from access control to video surveillance.
 This could be internal alerts as well - for instance, a temperature alert set in the building’s server room, or even integrated fire alarms.

 Want to save energy and increase comfort with a quick payback?